buddyroo30/canvasxpress_gen/docs/API.md

 The CanvasXpress Generation System provides a RESTful API that enables CanvasXpress to generate visualizations from natural language descriptions.
 This is a **backend service** designed for integration with CanvasXpress.

+**Prerequisites:** Ensure the system is properly set up and configured before using the API.
+See the [Setup & Run](../README.md#setup--run) section in README.md for complete instructions.

 ## Base URLs

 - **Production**: `http://localhost:5008/` (or your domain for internet access)